sonic-net/SONiC/doc/xrcvd/Interface-Link-bring-up-sequence-on-sff-modules.md

 Plan is to follow this high-level work-flow sequence to accomplish the Objective:
 - Add a new thread SFF task manager (called sff_mgr) inside xcvrd to subscribe to existing field “host_tx_ready” in port table state-DB
-- “host_tx_ready” is set to true only when admin_status is true and setting admin_status to syncd/gbsyncd is successful.
+- “host_tx_ready” is set to true only when admin_status is up and setting admin_status to syncd/gbsyncd is successful.
 (As part of setting admin_status to syncd/gbsyncd successfully, the NPU/PHY Tx is enabled/disabled)
 - sff_mgr processes the “host_tx_ready” value change event and do optics Tx enable/disable using tx_disable API

 # Breakout Handling